tzlAsTom/node-mongodbx/README.md

 ```

 ## Background
 As a key-value database, one fault of mongodb is to saving the key string for each document.
 This will cost a lot of IO resources.
-For example, a collection with column named 'deleteFlag', mongodb need extra 11 bytes for key string storage comparing relational database.--The value itself('true'/'false') only need 1 byte to stroge!
+For example, a collection with column named 'deleteFlag', mongodb need extra 11 bytes for key string storage comparing relational database.--The value itself('true'/'false') only need 1 byte!

 There do have a 'best pratice' for this: shorten the key string.
 For 'deleteFlag', design/code with 'fdel', even 'd'.
 However, this solution will cause some software nightmare.
 The code's maintainability && readability will be compromised.

 To optimise mongodb's storage && be friendly to code/design, we can put a middleware between our application and mongodb driver.
-The middleware will translate document bidirection.
+The middleware will translate document bi-direction.
 For example, {deleteFlag: true}(application model) <=> {d: true}(mongodb document).

 ## Test status
-*Pass all test cases in [mongodb driver](https://github.com/mongodb/node-mongodb-native.git)(driver version: 2.0.25, server version: 3.0.1).
+* Pass all test cases in [mongodb driver](https://github.com/mongodb/node-mongodb-native.git)(driver version: 2.0.25, server version: 3.0.1).
-*Performance: cost about 250ms to compress/decompress 10k documents.
+* Performance: cost about 250ms to compress/decompress 10k documents.

 ## Api spec